-Prior to issuance of a category ZY licence, proof of monitoring is required via a Letter of Agreement from the service provider to the DFO Regional Herring Officer, verifying their agreement with the delivery of a fishery monitoring program.
+Prior to category ZY licence issuance, proof of monitoring is required via a Letter of Agreement from the service provider verifying their agreement with the delivery of a fishery monitoring program.

 5.3 Hail Reports

 Each vessel master shall be responsible for making an oral report (hail) to the service provider to report events and information required by the licence conditions.
 The vessel master may designate a person to make hails on his/her behalf, but retains accountability for hails to be performed.